InteractionDesignFoundation/handbook/README.md

 To accomplish our Mission and achieve our Vision efficiently, the IxDF relies on processes and tools.

-The most widely-used is our OKR Process that helps us to work together and get things done within and across teams.
-The OKR Process is supported by our Product Process which is how we design and and deliver the future, and our Development Process which is how we build the future.
+The most widely-used is our [OKR Process](/process) that helps us to work together and get things done within and across teams.
+The
+OKR Process is supported by our [Product Process](/product) which is how we design and and deliver new things and our [Development
+Process](/development) which is how we build and maintain them.

 ## Quick Links
 <ChildTableOfContents :max="1"/>